buumba641/buumba641/README.md

 I am a final-year **BSc Computer Science (Computer Systems Engineering)** student at the **University of Zambia (UNZA)**.

-My technical interests span **Artificial Intelligence and Machine Learning, software development, computer networking, cybersecurity, systems, embedded systems, IoT, edge computing, and data science**.
+My interests span **Artificial Intelligence and Machine Learning, software development, computer networking, cybersecurity, systems, embedded systems, IoT, edge computing, and data science**.

-My strongest body of publicly demonstrated work is currently in **AI/ML**, where I build machine learning pipelines, experiment with different problem domains, participate in competitive ML challenges, and deploy models and applications to web and mobile platforms.
+My strongest body of publicly demonstrated work is currently in **AI/ML**, where I build machine learning pipelines, experiment with different problem domains, compete against measurable benchmarks, and deploy models and applications to web and mobile platforms.

-I am particularly interested in **hands-on engineering environments where theoretical concepts are applied to real systems**.
+I am particularly interested in **hands-on environments where theory is applied to real problems** — building, experimenting, troubleshooting, and understanding how systems work beyond the classroom.

 ---

 # 🚀 Featured Projects

-These projects demonstrate my experience taking technical ideas from **concept → implementation → working system → deployment**.
+These projects represent some of my strongest examples of taking an idea or research problem from **concept → implementation → working system → deployment**.

 ---

 ## 🎙️ ZamVoice — Zambian Local Language ASR Platform

-**Final-Year Research · Speech AI · Web AI · Edge AI · Mobile Deployment**
+**Research-driven · Web AI · Edge AI · Speech Technology**

-ZamVoice is a speech recognition platform focused on **Bemba, Nyanja, and Tonga**, developed as the practical implementation of my final-year research into low-resource Automatic Speech Recognition for Zambian languages.
+ZamVoice is a speech recognition platform focused on **Bemba, Nyanja, and Tonga**, developed alongside my final-year research into low-resource Automatic Speech Recognition for Zambian local languages.

-The project explores two deployment approaches based on different computing constraints.
+The project explores both cloud/web inference and local mobile inference under different computing constraints.

 ### 🌐 Web MVP